12 Tips for Compound Bow Setup

 Don’t Overlook the Basics

-A bow that is properly set up can go a long way toward helping you shoot more accurately and execute better shots in hunting situations.
+A proper compound bow setup can go a long way toward helping you shoot more accurately and execute better shots in hunting situations.
 Don’t overlook the basics, and be sure to make and monitor your cam reference marks to keep your bow shooting its best throughout the season.

 A shot opportunity is a terrible thing to waste.
 Make the most of it and shoot straight!